-Back in January, we recapped five big changes GA4 users could expect, but now that we’ve had several months of experience with the platform, Informatics’ GA4 guru, Maddie Shepard, has identified four more changes that business users and marketers need to know about.
+When GA4 first launched, we recapped five big changes GA4 users could expect.
+Now that we’ve had in-depth experience within the platform, we've identified four more changes that business users and marketers need to know about.

 1. The bounce rate is dead